-In Years 10 and 11 some girls are allowed to keep one GCSE option block ‘free' for private study, thereby reducing the pressure of work.
-This extra time can be used to reinforce work done in lessons, or to have their support lessons.
+We are able to support pupils with learning difficulties, but we are not a special school with Unit facilities and therefore can only offer a limited level of support.
+Pupils are allowed to study one less foreign language if languages prove difficult for them and it is possible to keep one GCSE option block ‘free’ for study, thereby reducing the pressure of work.
+This extra time can be used to reinforce work done in lessons, spend more time on preps, undertake extra reading and research or to have individual specialist support lessons.

-Support lessons are planned around the pupils' targets which are encapsulated in an Individual Education Plan (IEP).
-The specialist teachers and pupils agree targets which relate closely to the students current levels of achievement and needs.
+Support is planned around the pupils’ areas of difficulty which are encapsulated in an Individual Education Plan (IEP).
+The specialist teachers and pupils agree targets which relate closely to the student’s current levels of achievement and needs.
 They plan an appropriate programme of study based on these targets.
-The work of the department is based on the needs of the pupil as assessed in their core subjects and on their literacy level.
-The skills taught are to enable the pupil to access the curriculum with greater ease.
-The Learning Support teachers incorporate multi-sensory reading and spelling techniques to help improve pupils' literacy skills.
+Skills taught are to enable the pupil to access the curriculum with greater ease.
+The Learning Support teachers incorporate multi-sensory techniques to help improve pupils’ literacy and numeracy skills.
 Pupils are encouraged to apply these techniques in the classroom.